Service + Area

 - Coordinate crew arrival, staging, and deliveries so the Seneca workface stays productive even if nearby routing through Diamond, Granby, Carthage, and Webb City changes the daily dispatch plan.

-- When the local work window narrows, resequence by dependency and record why Seneca moved ahead of or behind adjacent ring-1 markets in the route plan.
+- When the local work window narrows, resequence by dependency and record why Seneca moved ahead of or behind adjacent markets in the route plan.

 - Confirm the next release for Seneca with a written handoff note covering readiness, access, and nearby route impacts before the next mobilization.